A naive implementation of C3 linearization algorithm used in Python's MRO

 C3 Linearization Algorithm

 I've tried to keep the code idiomatic and easy to follow at the expense of performance.
 The project is really took a couple of hours to complete.
-Although I didn't care about time complexity and didn't check correctness as thoroughly as I should, I think the project may help someone who wants to learn how Python's Method Resolution Order works.
+Although I didn't care about time complexity and didn't check correctness as thoroughly as I should, I think the project may help someone who want to learn how Python's Method Resolution Order works.

 - Get the code and install it with